cnavas88/NodeJS-API/README.md

 ## Description

-Level test for altran, consists of an API made in nodejs, the express minimalist framework has been chosen to carry it out.
+Consists of an API made in nodejs, the express minimalist framework has been chosen to carry it out.
 The data will be saved in a database in MongoDB.
 The data will be inserted automatically at the start of the project, checking that they were not before.
 A password is created to be able to login through